uladkasach/naive-image-segmentation/readme.md

     - in order to conduct roc we need to vary something.
 I will be varying the source images by blurring them.
 - `build_report.py`
     - this script will have the functionality that will run segmentation on the remaining blurred images not yet segmented, then run evaluation on each set, then combine the results into an ROC curve

-## note
-this project has taken 9 hours.
-I had begun working on this before class.
-I have about one hour more to do untill it is fully completed.